cdrummey216/whoami/whoami.md

 The lights clicked off and, in that same moment, I was released.
 I strode across the patio, and opened the backdoor to my home.
 I passed the cross hung on the wall just inside the door.
 I walked through the kitchen, the living room, my office.
 It is real, this place.
 It is the present.
 And it is a present.

+### 2/22/2022 ~20:00
+My eyes opened.
+I was bending over, and my head was looking straight ahead, dead even with the black light switch on the plywood wall.
+Two repurposed doorbells were set horizontally and were demarcated L and R for each of the garage doors.
+He spoke, “through the grace of god, it starts as awareness.”

+I slowly stood back up.
+A few moment ago I had placed my fingers at the tip of my tailbone, and pushed up until I felt the back of my neck again.
+I pushed until I stood up straight, until my hipbone shifted.
+I followed the movements of my body, tracing with my fingers, until I reached the base of my skull.
+I flipped my head around, or I put my spine back on.
+Both could be true.

+I reached for the switch and flipped it off, and the room collapsed in darkness.
+I opened the door and stepped out onto the single step brick platform outside the door.
+I balanced on the tips of my toes with my heels on the step facing the brick patio.
+I bent over, and began to trace again.
+I looked to my left and the floodlights clicked on.
+My shadow appeared before me, and I saw it stretching across my lawn before the great fir tree.
+I saw that I was bent with my right thumb at the base of my spine, and nearby on the left-side, the backs of my thumbs touched.
+I was frozen when I saw my form.
+My form was a silhouette, an outline of where the light had entered into me.
+Who am I?

+I was searching for the answer.
+I am where I am.
+I am what I am.
+I am who I am.
+I am as I am, this doer/thinker.
+All that my self can create is new combinations of words, my own slang-style.
+The new slang-style.

 # Part 5: How to be intentional? (a: Framing, universal truth)

 ## Framing the World